QwikDev/qwik/CONTRIBUTING.md

 #### Prerequisites

-You need to have these tools up and running in your local machine
+You need to have these tools up and running in your local machine:

 - [VSCode](https://code.visualstudio.com/)
 - [Docker](https://www.docker.com/)